 Play some music.
 Ask the children to stand up and dance.
 Stop the music and toss a ball to a child as you say drawing.
-The child who gets the ball has to say with my (pencil).
-(76) Complete My Progress: Unit 1.
+The child who gets the ball has to say

 I'm drawing with my pencil.
 Continue, saying different actions or objects.
 Then ask the children to turn to their My Progress chart on p.
 76 in their Student's Book.
 Ask them to color the number for Unit 1.
 Do the Goodbye Bebop and Friends routine.